 A heterogeneous reaction is a class of reaction that happens between two or more reactants that are present in two or more different phases, for instance, the phases of the reactants can be solid-liquid, solid-gas or two immiscible liquids.
 There are certain reactions that take place on the surface of another substance.
 To be more specific, when two reactants undergo a chemical change on the interface of a catalyst that can be in solid or liquid form (studies suggest mostly solid) also falls under the category of heterogeneous reactions.

-On the other hand, a homogeneous reaction is a class of reaction where the reactants are present in a single phase, that is, either solid, liquid or gas.
+On the other hand, a homogeneous reaction is a class of reactions where the reactants are present in a single phase, that is, either solid, liquid, or gas.
 Homogeneous, unlike heterogeneous reaction, is based on the physical state of the reactants.
 The important homogeneous reactions are the reactions between gases and reactions happening between liquids or substances dissolved in liquids.

 Examples of homogeneous reactions are the combination of natural gas and oxygen to produce flame or a reaction of aqueous solutions of acid and bases.
 Out of the two homogeneous and heterogeneous reactions, the former is easy to understand as the nature of homogeneous reactions solely depends upon the nature of the interaction of the reactants.